ajavamind/rca-studio2/README.md

 2. Blackjack is the 4th Studio II game I wrote.
 As a Studio II game cartridge this version of Blackjack used single digit bet amounts.
 3. The Blackjack game conversion to Studio III resident game added color and two digit bet amounts.
 There is also a VIP CHIP8 version of Blackjack in color.
+4. I was not sure I did MathFun until I discovered an old memo page (from 1977) in my resume folder.
+It lists all the games I wrote for Studio II and III.
+I forgot I did this one, confusing it with Fun With Numbers, that Phil Baltzer did.
-4. Pinball is the 5th Studio game I wrote in Spring 1977.
+5. Pinball is the 5th Studio game I wrote in Spring 1977.
 This may be the first software game program that simulated pinball game machine operations.
 There is also a VIP CHIP8 version of Pinball.
-5. There is also a COSMAC VIP CHIP8 version of Bingo.
+6. There is also a COSMAC VIP CHIP8 version of Bingo.

 ## Credits
 Many thanks to Studio 2 enthusiasts, game programmers and historians, who helped preserve and archive documentation and code, and who wrote 1802/Studio2 emulators.
 Your dedicated work and enthusiasm are very appreciated.